ljh1064126026/CSAPP_Study/Linker_symbol_table.md

 ### Local symbols
 * static C functions + static
+> The LOCAL in `.symtab` are not the local variables

 ### In .symtab
 * value:the offset from the beginning of the section where the object is defined